Cancel anytime

 Total Addressable Market (TAM)

-The global packaged foods market is estimated at over $3 trillion.
-Hormel is well positioned through expansion of product offering and organic growth.
+The global packaged food market is estimated at over $3 trillion.
+Hormel is strategically positioned to capture a share through product innovation and market expansion.

 Upturn SWOT Analysis